What Should You Have on a Wedding Table?

-You don’t have to worry about these things, although if you want things a certain way, confirm with the restaurant to be sure.
-For example, the restaurant may not as a rule use tablecloths, but may if you ask them to.
+You don’t have to worry about these things, although if you want things a certain way you need to confirm with the venue to be sure.
+For example the venue may not as a rule use tablecloths but may if you ask them to.

 Strictly speaking, this table plan isn’t on the tables themselves.
 But to go along with the table plan, you need table numbers and table names.
 These should be on the tables.
 The table name or number can be presented in a decorative way, e.g. engraved on a small piece of wood, or as a folded card.

 The restaurant may already have table numbers, as many do.
-But these numbers may br engraved onto the wood of the table surface, in which case it would be covered by the tablecloth.
-Talk to the restaurant to figure out whether that’s the case or not.
+But these numbers may be engraved onto the wood of the table surface, in which case it would be covered by the table cloth.
+Talk to the venue to figure out whether that’s the case or not.